effektif/user-docs/docs/include_action-types/multi-user-task.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The multi-user task supports manual decisions.
-If an exclusive gateway follows a multi-user task, you can configure the buttons, which reflect the possible decisions to this gateway.
+If an exclusive gateway follows a multi-user task, you can configure the buttons that reflect the possible decisions to this gateway.
 The buttons are displayed in the form of the multi-user task.

 .. figure:: /_static/images/action-types/multi-user-task/manual-decision.png

    Configuring decision options for a multi-user task

 Select the decision type 'Manual' for the exclusive gateway.
-Then choose the decision option from the dropdown menu:
+Then choose the decision option from the drop-down menu:

 * *All users have chosen this option*
 * *At least one user has chosen this option*